 The Kentucky Center for Instructional Discipline (KYCID) is excited to invite schools and districts to consider participating in professional development for implementation of School-wide Positive Behavioral Interventions and Supports (PBIS).
-We are now accepting requests for training to begin this fall of 2013.
+We will soon be announcing training for fall 2014.
 Many of you viewed Promoting Positive Behavior in Schools from the Kentucky Department of Education at the beginning of school this year.
 Most of the schools featured in that presentation were participants in training provided by KYCID.
 There is no cost for the training or materials.
 Any others expenses for participants to attend training or for implementation are the responsibility of the district or school.

 What is PBIS?